rwtourdot/linker/README.md

 #### Filter Het Sites by Coverage and Coverage Fraction

-In order refine variant calls it can be usefull to use allele fraction from a normal sample to extract a more confident subset of variants.
+In order refine variant calls it can be useful to use allele fraction from a normal sample to extract a more confident subset of variants.
 This command takes in a coverage file and filters het sites based on allelic fraction.
-Specifically, this command checks if the fraction of variant bases is between 10 - 90 percent and sends it to an output file.
+More specifically, this command checks if the fraction of variant bases is between 10 - 90 percent and passes it to a filtered output file.
 This command can also filter tumor coverage data based on the allele fraction in a corresponding normal sample.

 ```
 ./linker filter -m normal_coverage.dat -n august15